What are Bursting Factors and Why Should You Care?

 - Grammage is the weight of the material per unit area, measured in gf/m² (grams-force per square meter).

-You see, it's just a matter of division.
-Easy-peasy!
+It's just a matter of division!

 Calculation Example